Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Kenai Peninsula has some of the most convenient rivers for rafting, being only a few hours south of Anchorage.
 The Kenai River offers Class II rapids as well as more mellow stretches.
 The vivid light-blue hue of the water caused by glacial sediment is one of the most remarkable things about this river.

 The Nenana River just outside Denali National Park is another rafting destination.
-This tour of the Canyon Wave promises an unforgettable experience.
+The whitewater tour here spans 11 miles of adventure amidst unmatched beauty.

 Fur Rondy